Free Haiti:

 Held at The House of the Redeemer, 7 E 95th Street, New York, NY 10128

 The reality and necessity for immediate cessation of violence and restoration of community and stability in Haiti is essential.
-Given the severe and destructive tactics employed by gangs in Haiti, deployment force may be necessary to intervene to address gang violence.
-Such an operation would require rapid mobilization, adequate funding, and the agility to operate effectively throughout Port-au-Prince and surrounding areas.
-Civilian casualties, however, could be considerable, as approximately half of gang members are minors who often serve as foot soldiers.
 The situation for women and young girls is particularly critical, reports of sexual violence have escalated significantly since early 2025, especially in gang-controlled territories.
 The crisis also extends tragically to children; UNICEF reported that Haiti’s children continue to endure unimaginable suffering amidst the brutal armed violence.[1]
 On a humanitarian level, Haiti faces a multidimensional crisis with the rise of gang groups causing a major obstacle to the safe and efficient delivery of humanitarian aid.
 On the socioeconomic front, multidimensional poverty affects a large part of the population.[2]
+To this end, Grace Initiative Global held a side event to envisage integrating a holistic vision for Haiti’s future, including building schools, providing health care, rehabilitating the youth and training for economic opportunity.
+The speakers provided insight to holistic development, providing an example of the Haiti Project developed by the New York Diocese of the Episcopal Church.
+Further Dr. Evan Auguste discussed trauma healing, through circles of Trust.

 On September 30, 2025 the United Nations Security Council approved a new resolution for Haiti, res.
 2793, calling inter alia for a new suppression force , and addressing the broader drivers of the insecurity in Haiti, with the future being driven by Haitians for Haiti.